Written and Performed by Joe Assadourian; Directed by Richard Hoehler

 The play is a fast-paced, ironic and funny examination on the process of going through a murder trial in which Assadourian claims he is innocent.
 The majority of the play takes place inside the bullpen, where Assadourian says he had the most memorable as well as hateful memories -- myriad guys crowded into a small space, waiting around with no better place to rest, they would even use their shoes as a pillow.
 Since his cellmates have nothing better to do, and a few of them have experiences being in court for more than one occasion, in this play, they decide to put Assadourian on a mock trial.
 In between scenes at the bullpen, he makes his appearances at the state’s court.
 Seen through the eyes of Assadourian, both court experiences were like nothing that I had ever seen or known before, and the plot escalates to a dramatic turn of events.
 The Bullpen offers a bold, original script and a lively performance that deserves a wide attention!

 (The Bullpen plays at The Playroom Theater, 151 West 46th Street, 8th Floor, in an open run.
-Performances in June are Thursdays, Fridays and Saturdays at 8PM; Sundays at 3PM.
-Performances in July are Mondays, Tuesdays and Wednesdays at 7PM; Saturdays at 3PM.
+Performances are Tuesdays and Wednesdays at 9PM; and Saturdays at 4PM.
 Tickets are $20 and are available at web.ovationtix.com)